-In December 2022, the Company entered into a Loan and Security Agreement ("Structural Debt Facility") with Structural Capital Investments III, LP, Structural Capital Investments IV, LP and Series PCI Grove series of Structural Capital Primary Co-Investment Fund, LLC (collectively, "Structural Funds") and Avenue Sustainable Solutions Fund, L.P. ("Avenue") (collectively "Structural Lenders") to borrow \$72.0 million which was used primarily to settle previously outstanding obligations with a prior lender.
+In December 2022, the Company entered into a Loan and Security Agreement ("Structural Debt Facility") with Structural Capital Investments III, LP, Structural Capital Investments IV, LP and Series PCI Grove series of Structural Capital Primary Co-Investment Fund, LLC (collectively, "Structural Funds") and Avenue Sustainable Solutions Fund, L.P. ("Avenue") (collectively, "Structural Lenders") to borrow \$ 72.0 million which was used primarily to settle previously outstanding obligations with a prior lender.
 The Structural Debt Facility bears an annual rate of interest at the greater of 15.00% or 7.50% plus the prime rate, payable monthly.
-The principal repayment period commences on July 1, 2025 and continues until the maturity date of December 21, 2026.
-The Company may prepay all outstanding amounts under this facility at any time.
+Prior to the maturity date, the Company may prepay all outstanding amounts under this facility at any time.
 Under the agreement, when amounts are prepaid or repaid in full at the maturity date, the Company may be obligated to pay additional fees which would allow for Structural Funds and Avenue to reach a Minimum Return, as defined by the agreement.